MERN-ing-the-midnight-oil/CruxWeb/README.md

 - **Loading and Saving Guesses**: Automatically load guesses from local storage when the level changes and save them whenever guesses are updated.
 This ensures that player progress is preserved.
 - **Persistence**: The use of local storage allows the game state to persist between sessions, improving user experience by allowing players to pick up where they left off.

+## License

+This project and all its content are proprietary and protected under intellectual property laws.
+Use of the game or its code without explicit permission is strictly prohibited.

+For any inquiries regarding licensing or use rights, please contact me directly.

+Feel free to reach out if you have any questions or just want to chat about the project.
+Happy puzzling!